-The HCPC is unique in that it regulates 16 different professions, keeping costs low for registrants by virtue of volume efficiencies.
+The HCPC is unique in that it specialises in multi-profession regulation, with sixteen healthcare professions under its aegis.
 Within legislative boundaries, the HCPC strives to make regulation as simple, accessible, consistent, fair and streamlined as possible - a constant work in progress.
 Significant efforts are made to ensure that standards are upheld and developed in a way that truly appreciates the differences between professions.
-There are separate standards of proficiency, produced in collaboration with professional bodies; and registrant and lay partners make decisions on assessing the quality of continuing professional development (CPD) undertaken and fitness to practise when complaints are made.
+There are separate standards of proficiency, produced in collaboration with professional bodies; and registrants inform our decisions on assessing the quality of continuing professional development (CPD) undertaken and fitness to practise when complaints are made.